lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-12-07-Memories_first_exposure.md

 for which perfect play can be got by a simple algorithm.
 This may be the first decent program I ever wrote.

+I loved writing code.
+Once I had finished a program and it could no longer be improved, my task was to find some other project.
+Presumably this is how I got into the frame of mind for doing research.

 ### Experiments with PDP-8 assembly language

 The [PDP-8](https://www.pdp8online.com) was a legendary minicomputer built by a legendary company,